 - Auto mechanics: Asbestos has been used in brake linings, gaskets, and clutches for decades.
-Because mechanics cannot tell if a part contains asbestos by looking at it, anyone working on cars should proceed with the assumption that it does.
+Because mechanics cannot tell if a part contains asbestos by looking at it, anyone working on cars should assume that it does.

-- Railroad: Railroad workers are still commonly being diagnosed with mesothelioma after being exposed to asbestos through insulation materials on pipes, brakes, boilers, and gaskets.
+- Railroad: Railroad workers are still commonly diagnosed with mesothelioma after exposure to asbestos through insulation materials on pipes, brakes, boilers, and gaskets.

 - Shipbuilding: Workers from U.S. shipyards have experienced an abnormally high amount of mesothelioma cases after exposure to asbestos from 1950-64.
 Shipyard jobs that exposed workers to asbestos included machinists, pipefitters, electricians, boilermakers, and painters.

-- Healthcare Workers: Through the 1970s and even part of the 1980s, some of the hospital equipment used asbestos for its practicality, since it was able to withstand extreme temperatures.
-In an area where temperatures can change significantly from one environment to the other, that was essential for earlier models of equipment.
-Those using the equipment such as healthcare workers may have experienced exposure to asbestos.
+- Healthcare Workers: Through the 1970s and even part of the 1980s, some of the hospital equipment used asbestos for its practicality since it was able to withstand extreme temperatures.
+In an area where temperatures can change significantly from one environment to the other, that was essential for earlier equipment models.
+Those using the equipment, such as healthcare workers, may have experienced exposure to asbestos.
 Depending on the type of equipment and the frequency of use, the exposure can vary.

 Fighting Asbestos Exposure Today